 5.1.
-Fragment properties vs. clump properties
+Fragment properties versus clump properties

-We have searched for possible relations between the properties of the fragment population in Table 2, and the physical parameters of the parent clumps (Table 1).
-We focused on the following clump parameters: gas temperature, total mass, diameter, H_2 total column density, CO depletion factor, non-thermal velocity dispersion, SFE, and ratio between sound speed and non-thermal velocity dispersion.
-The non-thermal velocity dispersion, σ{nth} , was estimated from the $C^{18}O$ (3-2) line width at half maximum by subtracting the thermal contribution (calculated assuming the gas temperature listed in Col. 7 of Table 1).
-We stress from the beginning that all the conclusions drawn in this section needs to be corroborated with higher statistics.
+We have searched for possible relations between the properties of the fragment population in Table 2, and the physical parameters of the parent clumps (in Table 1).
+We have focused on the following clump parameters: gas temperature, total mass, diameter, H_2 total column density, CO depletion factor, non themal velocity dispersion, SFE, and ratio between sound speed and non-thermal velocity dispersion.
+The non-thermal velocity dispersion, $\sigma{\rm nth}$, has been estimated from the C18O (3-2) line width at half maximum by subtracting the thermal contribution (calculated assuming the gas temperature listed in Col. 7 of Table 1).
+We stress from the beginning that all the conclusions drawn in this Section should be corroborated by a higher statistics.
 However, some of our findings are indicative of possible correlations that will need to be confirmed with statistically larger samples.

-We first investigated possible relations between the number of fragments and the physical properties of the parent clump.
-This comparison is shown in Fig. 4: overall, there are no clear (anti-)correlations, although the sources with the highest temperature and mass tend to have more fragments.
-In particular, with the exception of 16061-5048c4, clumps with more than $200\,M\odot$ always show at least eight fragments.
+We have first investigated possible relations between the number of fragments and the physical properties of the parent clump.
+This comparison is shown in Fig. 4: overall, there are no clear (anti-)correlations, although the sources with the largest temperature and mass tend to have more fragments.
+In particular, with the exception of 16061-5048c4, clumps with more than 200 M{\odot} always show at least 8 fragments.
 That the warmer clumps have, on average, more fragments is consistent with the fact that the flux in the less massive fragments is higher if they are warmer.
-In Fig. 4, we also distinguish between the clumps with and without a $24\,\mu\rm m$ source to determine whether an embedded infrared source can influence the fragment population.
-Again we cannot find any clear difference between the two classes of objects, which might indicate that the star formation activity
+In Fig. 4, we also distinguish between the clumps with and without a 24 μ m source, to check if the presence of the embedded infrared source can influence the fragment population.
+Again we cannot find any clear difference between the two classes of objects, which could indicate that the star formation activity does not influence the number of fragments (if we assume that the presence of an embedded infrared source indicates a higher star formation activity).
+This finding is in agreement with Palau et al. (2013), whose study suggested that the evolutionary stage does not have effects on the fragmentation.